 Apple Pie Chia Pudding

-Apple Pie chia pudding, a healthy recipe with apple and cinnamon, making a sugar-free, egg-free custard also perfect as a homemade baby food or for baby led weaning
+Apple Pie chia pudding, a healthy recipe with apple and cinnamon, making a sugar-free, egg-free custard also perfect as a an alternative to rice pudding for babies

 - Mix all the ingredients together in a bowl